Autodesk/pgbelt/docs/playbook.md

 ## I see an incorrect credential error with the `pglogical` user when setting up replication.
 What do I do?

 It is very possible you have multiple people using the `pgbelt` tool to set up replication.
-The config's `pglogical` password is randomly generated in each person's config, and that is used during the `setup` stage.
+The config's `pglogical` password may be differnt in each person's config, and that is used during the `setup` stage.
 The password from the config is used to create the `pglogical` role in your databases.

 Therefore, the first person to run `setup` has set the `pglogical` user's password in the databases.
 The error likely comes from `pglogical` mentioning a `node` configuration, where the password is set.